-Work is likely to involve any combination of digging, hauling, clearing land, pruning, weeding, watering, sowing, planting, harvesting, cooking, preserving, laundry, cleaning, emptying the compost toilets, caring for the poultry, planting trees, felling trees, cutting and chopping firewood, construction and building work, and helping out with the courses here.
+Work is likely to involve any combination of digging, hauling, clearing land, pruning, weeding, watering, sowing, planting, harvesting, cooking, preserving, laundry, cleaning, emptying the compost toilets, caring for the poultry, planting trees, felling trees, cutting and chopping firewood, construction and building work in stone, wood, bamboo, clay, lime and other (mostly) natural materials, and helping out with the courses here.

-There’s minimal use of machinery – it’s impossible to get anything seriously useful onto most of the land – so all earthworks are dug by hand and all building materials moved around the site by hand.
-Petrol strimmers/brushcutters, chippers and chainsaws are used and it’s an advantage if you’re an experienced user of any or all.
+There’s minimal use of heavy machinery – it’s impossible to get anything seriously useful onto most of the land – so all earthworks are dug by hand and all building materials moved around the site by hand.
+Petrol strimmers/brushcutters and chainsaws are used, plus the usual range of construction power tools.
+It’s an advantage if you’re an experienced user of any or all.

 There’s no rigidly set working day.
 We work as weather, project progress, materials, machines, power availability, inspiration, flow and necessity dictate, and we frequently work on several projects simultaneously, moving from one to another as conditions suggest.
 Days can range from a full-on, intense, 12-hour stretch at one extreme to a what-the-hell-let’s-go-to-the-river-beach at the other.

 While the days aren’t rigidly defined, getting an early start in the morning is essential in summer.
-It works best to get most of the day’s work done by lunch time, leaving the hot afternoons freer to slow the pace or go cool off in the river.
+It works best to get most of the day’s outdoor work done by lunch time, leaving the hot afternoons freer to slow the pace, work indoors or go cool off in the river.